Skip to content

 Step 3: Determine Your Parking Type and Traffic Flow

 Decide on the best traffic flow for your parking lot.
 Would one-way traffic serve you better than two-way traffic, or vice versa?
 Both traffic flow types — one-way and two-way traffic — come with pros and cons.
+Here are some factors to consider:

 Step 4: Ensure Smooth Parking Lot Access